 In accounting and financial analysis, a company’s liquidity is a measure of how easily it can meet its short-term financial obligations.

 Ranking of Market Liquidity (Example)

 Below is an example of how many common investments are typically ranked in terms how quickly and easily they can be turned into cash (of course, the order may be different depending on the circumstances).

 - Private Businesses

-As you can see in the list above, cash is, by default, the most liquid since it doesn’t need to be sold or converted (it’s already cash!).
-Stocks and bonds can all typically be converted to cash in about 1-2 days, depending on the size of the investment.
-Finally, slower-to-sell investments such as real estate, art, and private businesses take much longer to convert to cash (often months or even years).
+As you can see in the list above, cash is, by default, the most liquid asset since it doesn’t need to be sold or converted (it’s already cash!).
+Stocks and bonds can typically be converted to cash in about 1-2 days, depending on the size of the investment.
+Finally, slower-to-sell investments such as real estate, art, and private businesses may take much longer to convert to cash (often months or even years).

 Items on a company’s balance sheet are typically listed from the most to the least liquid.
-Therefore, cash is always listed at the top of the asset section, while other types of assets such as Property, Plant & Equipment (PP&E) are listed last.
+Therefore, cash is always listed at the top of the asset section, while other types of assets, such as Property, Plant & Equipment (PP&E), are listed last.